Comharchumann Cois Fharraige has a plan to legalise and develop illicit poteen making it into an industry for the west of Ireland.

 People within the trade realise the potential of the suggestion that we are putting forward, and by no means is this a far-fetched story.

-According to Comharcumann Cois Fharraige, legal poteen making has the potential to provide employment for up to a thousand people on a national basis, and would be able to contribute 40 to 60 million pounds to the Irish economy within ten years.
+According to Comharchumann Cois Fharraige, legal poteen making has the potential to provide employment for up to a thousand people on a national basis and would be able to contribute 40 to 60 million pounds to the Irish economy within ten years.

-An RTÉ News report by Jim Fahy.
-First broadcast on 25 February 1977.
+An RTÉ News report broadcast on 25 February 1977.
+The reporter is Jim Fahy.